sammanamgain/CustomerSupportSystem/readme.md

    python app.py
    ```

 ## Usage

 1. Ensure both frontend and backend servers are running.
 2. Open a web browser and navigate to the address provided by the frontend development server (typically `http://localhost:3000`).
-3. Input your query in text format or upload an audio file.
-4. The system will process your input, classify the intent, and generate an appropriate response.
+3. **Text Input:**
+- Enter your query in the prompts box and click on "Ask AI".
+- Wait for the response to be generated.
+4. **Audio Input:**
+- Click on the record button, record your voice query.
+- Click on the stop button and then save the recording.
+- Be patient as it takes time to generate the response.

 ## Architecture